lehner-lab/Scaling_Law/009_Exon_Inclusion_Across_Conditions/002_HepG2_vs_HUVEK/001_Download_and_process_raw_files.md

 # Raw sequencing files

+In this document, I explain the code found in [001a\_download\_raw\_files.sh](001a_download_raw_files.sh) and [001b\_process\_raw\_files.sh](001b_process_raw_files.R).
+All the code in this document is written in bash.
+To run the code written in this document, you'll also need the
+`Samples_ID.txt` file found in the `Data` folder.

+## 1. Choice of cell lines

 To compare exon inclusion in two different cell lines, we chose two cell lines representing different lineages (HepG2 and Huvek) from the [ENCODE Project Common Cell Types](https://www.genome.gov/26524238/encode-project-common-cell-types/).

+## 2. Download files

 Transcriptomic RNA-seq data from these cell lines is stored in GEO.
-To run the code written in this document, you'll also need the
-`Samples_ID.txt` file found in the `Data` folder.

-## Download files

 The easiest way to download GEO data is to use the [SRA toolkit](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/).
 First, I built a table linking the GSM IDs I had to the SRA IDs required by the SRA toolkit:

 ```bash
 # Make SRR-to-GSM table